KyleGospo/docs.bazzite.gg/src/Installing_and_Managing_Software/rpm-ostree.md

 # `rpm-ostree` Overview

+!!! attention

-> **Attention**: Layering packages irresponsibly can be **destructive** and may prevent updates as well as other issues until the layered packages are uninstalled.
+    Layering packages irresponsibly can be **destructive** and may prevent updates as well as other issues until the layered packages are uninstalled.

 Install Fedora Linux packages by installing them with `rpm-ostree`.